Pip Magazine was started by Robyn Rosenfeldt in 2014 as a way to share practical and inspiring stories with like-minded people.

 Pip was originally funded through a crowdfunding campaign.
 Enough money was raised to pay for the first print run and that meant Pip could become a reality without starting in debt.
 Pledges came in from around the country from people who were excited about the idea of a magazine that would speak about the things they cared about.
 Many of those initial pledgers are still subscribing today.

 Pip is published out of Pip HQ which is a converted barn on Robyn’s property.
 Robyn manages Pip with a small team and fits it in between, raising kids, growing food and some obligatory surfing to keep mind and body functioning.

 The aim of Pip Magazine is to share ideas, information and inspiration about living more sustainably using permaculture principles.
-We make it beautiful, with gorgeous illustrations and photography so that people are drawn to it and want to pick it up and while flicking through it find something that inspires them to make positive changes in their lives.
+A visually beautiful publication, our gorgeous illustrations and photography inspire people to pick up a copy, and while flicking through it will find something that inspires them to make positive changes in their lives.

-The articles are practical and clear and this makes it accessible to anyone who might read it.
-You don’t need to have extensive knowledge about permaculture or sustainability to get something out of it.
+The articles are practical, clear and accessible; you don’t need to have extensive knowledge about permaculture or sustainability to get something out of it.
 But it is also relevant to those who are already living a sustainable life and want more ideas and inspiration.

 We know that producing a magazine and shipping them around the country has embodied energy but we do our best every step of the way to minimise these impacts.